liammcinroy/MetaTemplateNeuralNet/README.md

 ###ILayer
 ===============================

 This is the interface for all of the various layer types used in the network.
+When initializing weighted layers, weights are initialized by default or from a uniform range if specified.
+All biases are initialized in [0, .1].

 | Member/Method | Type | Details |
 |--------|------|----------|